Solutions for professional heating water treatment

 Our product range for bivalent heating water treatment

-Our product range extends from initial filling and replenishment of make-up water to magnetic flux filters and corrosion monitoring.
+Our product range extends from the initial filling and replenishment of make-up water to magnetic flux filters and corrosion monitoring.

 Heating water treatment

-heating water treatment?
+Heating water treatment?

-Limescale formation, corrosion and magnetite are common causes of damage when it comes to problems with heating systems.
-For these reasons, the VDI 2035 standard provides reference values for heating water.
+Stone formation, corrosion and magnetite are frequent causes of damage in the event of problems with the heating system.
+The VDI 2035 specifies guide values for the heating water for these reasons.
 These form the basis of many warranty conditions – which planners, installers and operators should always keep in mind.
-If the relevant guidelines are not adhered to, there is a risk of:
+If the specified guidelines are not adhered to, there is a risk of:

-- Refusal of commissioning on the part of the manufacturer
+- Refusal of commissioning by the manufacturer

-- loss of performance and efficiency
+- Performance and efficiency losses

-- Medium/long-term damage to the system
+- Medium/long-term damage to the system.